muellerberndt/obfuscation-metrics/README.md

 * List obfuscating transformations that, when applied correctly, result in (what currently consider) strong resiliency against manual hybrid static / dynamic analysis;

-* A list of verifiable basic requirements that must *always* be fulfilled (e.g. algorithmic complexity added by the transformations, minimum value for normalized compression distance),  along with *practical* verification processes.
+* List verifiable basic parameters that must *always* be fulfilled (e.g. algorithmic complexity added by the transformations, minimum value for normalized compression distance), along with *practical* verification processes.

-* A list of requirements and recommended parameters for each specific types of obfuscation (e.g. requirements for virtual machine interpreter, white-box must implement counter-measures against SPA and DPA).
+* List of requirements and recommended parameters for each specific types of obfuscation (e.g. requirements for virtual machine interpreter, white-box must implement counter-measures against SPA and DPA).

-* Processes that can be used by mobile appsec experts for assessing and / or testing the robustness of obfuscation using white-box and black-box analysis.
+* Define processes that can be used by mobile appsec experts for assessing the robustness of obfuscation using white-box and black-box analysis.

 ## The MASVS model

-The MASVS attempts to tackle this problem by defining a set of high level requirements for software protections.
+The MASVS defines a set of high level requirements for software protections.
 In our model, we differentiate between functional defenses (such as root detection and anti-debugging) and obfuscations.
 Obfuscating transformations are further categorized into three types:

 1. Strip information
 2. Obfuscate control flow and data